Weird as it sounds, this strange term has nothing to do with the taste of the drink inside.

 Is sour mash the same as whiskey?

-Sour mash isn’t a type of whiskey, it simply refers to the way whiskey was made.
-If you see this term on a bottle or label, this means it was fermented using the sour mash method.
+Sour mash refers to the way in which a whiskey was made.
+If you see this term on a bottle or label, this means the sour mash method was used to during the fermentation stage whilst making the beer (the wash).

 What bourbons use sour mash?